 2. Next, sign-in to your Amazon Associates US account, click on ‘Tools,’ and select ‘OneLink.’

-4. The ‘link your account’ screen will open, and you can select your geography(s) to map with your US account by entering your UK/Canada/Italy/France/Spain/Germany/Japan account details.
+4. The ‘Link Stores’ screen will open, and you can link your store by entering your UK/Canada/Italy/France/Spain/Germany/Japan account details.

 Now you are all set to start monetizing your international traffic from these seven countries.

 If you are a WordPress user, click here to view the Integration Guide for WordPress.